Inside Amir

-Inside Amir (درون امیر) is a 2025 Iranian drama film written and directed by Amir Azizi.
+Inside Amir (درون امیر) is a 2025 Iranian drama film written, produced, edited and directed by Amir Azizi.
+It follows Amir (Amirhossein Hosseini) on the verge of emigrating from Iran, conflicted between the desire to not abandon his homeland.

 The film had its world premiere in the Giornate degli Autori section of the 82nd Venice International Film Festival, where it won Director's Award, the section's main prize.